 In the survey we asked people how they would prioritize funding for transportation.
-The preliminary results are shown in the following figure (the survey remains open until October 31, 2021).
+Results to that question are shown in the following figure.
+All survey results are in Appendix A-Public Outreach & Engagement Program.
 "I don't think about this (transportation) stuff, really, so I don't think I have anything intelligent to say.
 But I am mostly concerned about climate change."